codeInn001/celo-101-tutorial/index.md

 };
 ```

-In the code above, we have a [module.exports](https://www.sitepoint.com/understanding-module-exports-exports-node-js/), it contains the following properties:
+In the code above, we have a [module.exports](https://www.sitepoint.com/understanding-module-exports-exports-node-js/) which is essentially exporting an object that contains the following properties:

-* **solidity**: This accepts the value of our smart contract Solidity version.
+* `solidity`: This accepts the value of our smart contract Solidity version.

-* networks: This contains the network we are deploying to, in this case, it is the Alfajores testnet.
+* `networks`: This contains the network we are deploying to, in this case, it is the Alfajores testnet.

-* alfajores: This accepts the Alfajores testnet URL and accounts.
+* `alfajores`: This accepts the Alfajores testnet URL and accounts.

-* accounts: This accepts the details of the Celo Alfajores testnet account that we need to deploy our smart contract.
-The account property accepts an object with two properties, namely :
+* `accounts`: This accepts the details of the Celo Alfajores testnet account that we need to deploy our smart contract.
+The account property accepts an object with two properties, namely:

-    * mnemonic: This accepts a mnemonic variable from a .`env` file, which is required at the top of our code.
-This mnemonic is our wallet recovery secret phrase, it grants Hardhat access to our account.
+    * `mnemonic`: This accepts a mnemonic variable from a .`env` file, which is required at the top of our code.
+This **mnemonic** is our wallet recovery secret phrase which we can use to grant Hardhat access to our account.
 This enables Hardhat to interact with the Alfajores testnet.
 We will create a `.env` file shortly.

-    * path: This is also called a [derivation path](https://medium.com/mycrypto/wtf-is-a-derivation-path-c3493ca2eb52).
+    * `path`: This is also called a [derivation path](https://medium.com/mycrypto/wtf-is-a-derivation-path-c3493ca2eb52).
 The path provided above is a Metamask path.
-If you are using the **CeloWalletExtension**, change the path to this "m/44'/52752'/0'/0".
+If you are using the **Celo Extension Wallet**, change the path to this `m/44'/52752'/0'/0`.

-* chainId: Also called a chain identifier.
-Accepts Celo chain ID.
+* `chainId`: Also called a chain identifier.
+Accepts the Celo chain ID.

-## Create .env file
+### Create .env File

 Seed phrases are meant to be private.
 We will store our seed phrase in a `.env` file.
 The `.env` file prevents the upload of our seed phrase.